ExitValue.ai

 How Warehousing Businesses Are Valued

-Warehousing is not one industry — it's four.
+Warehousing is not one industry, it's four.
 Traditional dry storage, e-commerce fulfillment, cold chain (refrigerated/frozen), and value-added pick-pack-ship operations each trade at materially different multiples, and lumping them together produces misleading valuations.
 The first job in any warehouse valuation is figuring out which business you actually have.

-Traditional Dry Storage (5-9x EBITDA)
+Traditional Dry Storage (platform-tier earnings multiples)

 Within cold storage, frozen (-20F and below) commands a premium over refrigerated (35F), and pharma-grade GDP-compliant facilities are the most valuable category.
-Capex is substantial — refrigeration systems, insulated panels, backup power — but so are switching costs and customer stickiness.
+Capex is substantial, refrigeration systems, insulated panels, backup power, but so are switching costs and customer stickiness.

-Modern e-commerce 3PLs — the ShipBob, Stord, ShipMonk model — sit at the top of the warehouse multiple range.
+Modern e-commerce 3PLs, the ShipBob, Stord, ShipMonk model, sit at the top of the warehouse multiple range.
 These businesses integrate directly with Shopify, Amazon, BigCommerce, and major marketplaces, bill on a per-order/per-pick basis, and offer real-time inventory visibility.
 When they have software margins and recurring revenue characteristics, growth-stage examples trade on revenue multiples of 2-4x rather than EBITDA multiples at all.

 Value-Added Services Premium